Celebrating World Bear Day With Preschoolers

 • Bears are one of the most intelligent land animals in North America.

-• There are eight species of bears which are: Andean, American Black, Brown, Giant Panda, Polar, Sloth, Sun, and Asiatic Black Bears.
+• There are eight species of bears: Andean, American Black, Brown, Giant Panda, Polar, Sloth, Sun, and Asiatic Black Bears.

 • They are found across North and South America, Europe, the Arctic, and Asia.